Christiane Schmidtmer: Early life

 Christiane Schmidtmer was born in Mannheim, Germany, to Gertrud and Jakob Schmidtmer on Christmas Eve 1939.
-She took acting lessons in Munich and worked in the stage in Germany for around 4 years (1961-1963), then Christiane turned to photographic modeling for several German pornographic magazine and later, Playboy.
-Before acting in the movie, she also modeled for advertising companies, namely Max Factor cosmetics.
+She took acting lessons in Munich and worked in the stage in Germany for around 4 years (1961-1963), then Christiane turned to photographic modeling for several German pornographic magazines, and later, Playboy.
+Before acting in film, she also modeled for advertising companies, such as Max Factor cosmetics.
 Her father disappeared in Russia during the war.
 The family later relocated from Mannheim to nearby Heidelberg after her mother remarried.

 At the age of 17, her mother sent her to London, where Christiane attended St Giles School to learn English.
-During her stay in England, she met a powerful man of British royalty, who offered to send her to the Royal Academy of Arts if – in return – she would sleep with him.
-She packed her bags and left for Germany the same night.
-After returning to Heidelberg, she attended the local Hölderlin-Gymnasium (academic high school) from which she graduated during the late 1950s.
+After her stay, she returned to Heidelberg and attended the local Hölderlin-Gymnasium (academic high school) from which she graduated during the late 1950s.

 In 1959 against strong family opposition – her mother wanted her to follow a career in medicine – Christiane Schmidtmer moved to Munich, where she began taking acting lessons.
 During that time, she performed in afternoon stage productions for children.